LukasPietzschmann/boo.nvim/README.md

 ```

 #### Others
-With other package managers, you propably need to call the setup function yourself:
+With other package managers, you probably need to call the setup function yourself:
 ```lua
 require('boo').setup({
   -- here goes your config :)